-I guess you can say its easy for someone who owns a flip phone, has no television in her home, and still reads the paper to say leaving social media is the best thing you could do to improve productivity, happiness, and relationships.
+I guess you can say its easy for someone who has no television in her home, and still reads the paper to say leaving social media is the best thing you could do to improve productivity, happiness, and relationships.
 But you see, For about six years I got into vlogging on youtube my homeschooling journey and it became sort of an addiction for me to have two even three videos up a week on what we were upto.
 I saw that people really liked the videos and it helped many and the wonderful comments were music to my ears.
 I sacrificed alot in these years to make videos on demand and answer people’s questions/comments.
 I even opened up an instagram account where I would post daily.
 Anything we did from meals to walks became a post.
 I saw myself looking for things to photograph that people would enjoy seeing and missing the day to day moments.
 It almost felt like a competition, like a race, that never finished.
 My youtube channel reached 100,000 subscribers.
 One day my daughter, when doing her daily homeschool said to me “Mom record me!”
 I said no sweety today I am not recording our work.
 She cried and said “why, am I not doing a good job” I realized I sent the wrong message she felt that if it was good, it must be on camera.
 I realized that I too, started to believe that if something was not shared it was somehow missed and not valued.
 The world missed it…but my life was not meant to be public to begin with.
 I started to crave privacy.
 I wanted to feel the sheer joy of doing something and not making it public.
 So I paused making videos and I deleted my instagram it took just minutes to do, it was just a couple clicks.
 I am not a moderation type of person.
 I am either in or I am out.
 It was not hard for me because like I said I already live a pretty old fashioned, low tech life.
 I left my videos up on youtube because they have helped so many people and inspired people and I have taken a step back from making videos for some months.
 I have to put family first and my duties as a homemaker, homeschooler, and wife.
 My 4th pregnancy has proved to be difficult and more than ever I need to just relax and work within my home without any distractions.
 I have so much more time and peace.
 I have time for all my hobbies now.
 I do not feel like my life is not worthy because its not published.
 I just deeply desired to just be unseen.
 Posting videos and pictures can really feed the ego.
 Its almost like “look at me! hear me! look what I have, look what I can do, look where I went, look what my kids can do” where is the humility in this?
 If there is one quality I want is to possess is to always stay humble and one more…authentic.
 I did not want to send people the wrong picture.
 The reality is we all struggle, we all have a mess sometimes, eat junk food, scream at our kids, pick our nose, have a bad hair day, have a mountain of laundry, etc…no one is going to photograph or video the reality, the whole picture, them in totality.
 People just video and photograph the highlights of their lives, the glamour, the fun times…and when people watch, they get the impression that- that is all there is.
 I read that the main emotions facebook produced in people was envy and anxiety which can lead to depression as people compare their lives to the highlights of others.
 Just know that what you see, is a very little aspect of that person’s life, noone leads a perfect life, full of fun, excitement and great achievement.
 We all fail everyday.
 We all have dull moments, sad moments…and we all have something we battle with…if you are human, skin and bones, then you are not entitled to a perfect life.

 When you are constantly posting every little aspect of your life you are not only giving people power over your life but you are missing little special moments.
 When you are in a beautiful park and you are looking around for beauty to photograph to post, you are missing the present moment passing you by.
 There is sheer joy in just walking and seeing a beautiful flower and noticing its beauty without taking out your phone to photograph it and immediately post it.
 Noticing every aspect of the flower and seeing what feelings arise, what thoughts arise…is truly experiencing the moment.
 Now that I stopped I see how unhealthy and detrimental it is to share everything on social media.
 Why do people record intimate moments of their lives?
 Every time you photograph or record a moment and go share it with massive amounts of people you devalue the experience.
 The spark of the moment is stolen.
 As I see people post the most intimate moments of their lives to a world of strangers, I can’t help but think that the underlining reason is the loneliness that people feel that leads them to want to be seen and liked by total strangers, the dopamine rush from likes and comments..
 I see family vloggers share the most intimate moments of their lives.
 This is detrimental not only to their children but to them.
 Those moments are not meant to be on camera, they are meant to be private.
 Seems there is no more privacy these days.
 Privacy is important.
 Not only for the protection of people but also for the protection of integrity.
 Instead of talking to a camera and publishing your life to a world of strangers, why not just share with a few friends you see in person?
 Why the drive these days to photograph meals, flowers, the skyline, your new shoes, your nails, vacations, etc…the reason is because each is seeking internal validation.
 The person posts then they receive a dopamine rush from likes and comments and want to publish more.
 Its a dopamine driven feedback loop invented by attention engineers to hook you.
 I find that people are becoming antisocial they are talking to a camera instead of joining a local moms group or talking to a friend.
 Its really sad.